-(A) In the event such termination is not a CIC Termination (as defined below), then the Company shall provide the Executive (x) an amount equal to two (2) times the Executive's Annual Base Salary as in effect immediately prior to his termination and (y) an amount equal to the Executive's Annual Base Salary in effect immediately prior to his termination, pro-rated for the number of days of employment completed by the Executive during the year in which his employment is terminated.
+(2) An amount equal to the sum of (x) an amount equal to two (2) times the Executive's Annual Base Salary as in effect immediately prior to his termination and (y) an amount equal to the Executive's Annual Base Salary in effect immediately prior to his termination pro-rated for the number of days of employment completed by the Executive during the year in which his employment is terminated.

-(B) In the event such termination of employment occurs within three months prior to, on, or within 24 months following a Change of Control (a "CIC Termination"), then instead of providing the payments in Section 7(a)(ii)(A), the Company shall provide the Executive an amount equal to the sum of (x) the Executive's Target Bonus in effect immediately prior to his termination, prorated for the number of days of employment completed by the Executive during the year in which his employment terminated; (y) one-and-one-half (1.5) times the Executive's Annual Base Salary as in effect immediately prior to his termination; and (z) one-and-one-half (1.5) times the Executive's Target Bonus in effect immediately prior to his termination.
-Notwithstanding the foregoing, the maximum aggregate amount that the Company shall pay to the Executive pursuant to this Section 7(a)(ii)(B) is \$4,000,000.
+(B) In the event such termination of employment occurs within three months prior to, on, or within 24 months following a Change of Control (a "CIC Termination"), then instead of providing the payments in Section 7(a)(ii)(A), the Company shall provide the Executive an amount equal to the sum of (x) the Executive's Target Bonus in effect immediately prior to his termination, prorated for the number of days of employment completed by the Executive during the year in which his employment terminated; (y) one (1) times the Executive's Annual Base Salary as in effect immediately prior to his termination, notwithstanding the foregoing, the maximum aggregate amount that the Company shall pay to the Executive pursuant to this Section 7(a)(ii)(B) is \$1,750,000.

 (iii) Equity Awards.
 All stock options or other equity-related awards with time-based vesting, including deferred or restricted stock units, shall vest in full and, in the case of stock options, shall be exercisable for such period as set forth in the applicable award agreement by which such awards are evidenced.
 If the Executive's employment shall be terminated by the Company without Cause, all stock options or other equity-related awards with performance-based vesting, including performance stock units, shall remain outstanding and shall continue to be eligible to vest and become payable or exercisable based on (x) the performance goals set forth in the applicable award agreement by which such awards are evidenced and (y) a reduced number of target shares adjusted on a pro-rata basis to reflect the number of days of employment completed during the applicable vesting period in which termination occurs, with any stock options remaining exercisable for such period as set forth in the applicable award agreement.
-If the Executive's employment shall be terminated by the Executive for Good Reason, all stock options or other equity-related awards with performance-based vesting, including performance stock units, shall remain outstanding and shall continue to be eligible to vest and become payable based on the number of target shares and the performance goals set forth in the applicable awards are evidenced, with any stock options remaining exercisable for such period as set forth in the applicable awards are evidenced, with any stock options remaining exercisable for such period as set forth in the applicable to vest and become payable based on the number of target shares and the performance goals set forth in the applicable award agreement.
+If the Executive's employment shall be terminated by the Executive for Good Reason, all stock options or other equity-related awards with performance-based vesting, including performance stock units, shall remain outstanding and shall continue to be eligible to vest and become payable based on the number of target shares and the performance goals set forth in the applicable award agreement by which such awards are evidenced, with any stock options remaining exercisable for such period as set forth in the applicable award agreement.